Wesleyliao/QWOP-RL/README.md

 ```
 python main.py --test
 ```

-You can change the constant `MODEL_PATH` in `main.py` so save new models and use them for testing.
+To save or use new models, the constant `MODEL_PATH` in `main.py`.

 ## Acknowledgements

 - The original QWOP game at http://www.foddy.net/Athletics.html
-- Huge shoutouts to Lachlan for his help in getting QWOP to run offline. https://github.com/etopiei/QWOP-Bot
+- Lachlan for his help in getting QWOP to run offline. https://github.com/etopiei/QWOP-Bot
-- Key input inspiration from https://github.com/juanto121/qwop-ai
+- Keyboard input inspiration from https://github.com/juanto121/qwop-ai